wma1729/software-design/separation-of-concerns.md

 > Concern is a  generic term for a purpose/functionality performed.

 In designing software, separate concerns into distinct units like classes so that each unit is more flexible, maintainable, reusable and extensible.
-Another way of saying is that a software unit should only have a single responsibility.
+A software unit should have one and only one responsibility.
+Another way to say this is that there should be one and only one reason to change the software unit.
 This principle often increases cohesion.